ansible/awx/docs/workflow.md

 Workflows are structured compositions of Tower job resources.
 The only job of a workflow is to trigger other jobs in specific orders to achieve certain goals, such as tracking the full set of jobs that were part of a release process as a single unit.

 A workflow has an associated tree-graph that is composed of multiple nodes.
-Each node in the tree has one associated job template (job template, inventory update, project update, or workflow job template) along with related resources that, if defined, will override the associated job template resources (*i.e.*, credential, inventory, etc.) if the job template associated with the node is selected to run.
+Each node in the tree has one associated template (job template, inventory update, project update, approval template, or workflow job template) along with related resources that, if defined, will override the associated job template resources (*i.e.*, credential, inventory, etc.) if the job template associated with the node is selected to run.

 ## Usage Manual